May 31, 2019

 Palate: It is distinguishably rich with barley-oak sweetness.
 It has honey, barley, apricots and rum on the palate.

-Finish: It has long lingering finish with wonderfully layered oak and cream toffee at the end.
+Finish: It has a long lingering finish with wonderfully layered oak and cream toffee at the end.

 Image Source: Paul John Indian Single Malt